The Bottle Imp: Cinema

 Käthe von Nagy starred in the German film Love, Death and the Devil (1934) and the French film The Devil in the Bottle (1935), both based on the story.

 West German filmmakers the Diehl Brothers used the story as the basis for a feature film shot with a mixture of puppetry and live action, released in 1952 under the title Der Flaschenteufel.

+Television

 An Italian TV adaptation, "Il diavolo nella bottiglia", aired on Rai 2 on 23 June 1981 as part of the horror anthology series I giochi del diavolo.